Savings Fitness: A Guide to Your Money and Your Financial Future

 How do you manage all these financial challenges and at the same time try to "buy" a secure retirement?
 How do you turn your dreams into reality?

-Start by writing down each of your goals in Worksheet 1 - Goals and Priorities in the back of this booklet.
+Start by writing down each of your goals in Worksheet 1 - Goals and Priorities.
 You may want to have family members come up with ideas.
 Don't leave something out at this stage because you don't think you can afford it.
 This is your "wish list."

 Organize them into goals you want to accomplish within the next 5 years or less, and goals that will take longer than 5 years.
 It's important to separate them because, as you'll see later, you save for short-term and long-term goals differently.